swaponline/MultiCurrencyWallet/docs/promo/1inch.md

 # In what ways does your project stand out from the competition? *

+One of the main differences is mainly our clients are developers who add our wallet as additional functionality on their platforms, one of our clients is GHOST by McAfee, SONM, NEXT.coin etc., you can find more our clients here (https://github.com/swaponline/MultiCurrencyWallet/blob/master/docs/CLIENTS.md).

 # What level of support do you expect throughout the project completion process? *
 # What is your estimated timeline (with milestones) for completion of the project? *
 # What stage do you expect to be the most challenging?